Restore plc: Notable acquisitions

-In July 2017, the Group acquired the trade and assets of Solutions for Archiving, a Dorset-based Records management business for a cash consideration of £0.4m.
+In July 2017, the Group acquired the trade and assets of Solutions for Archiving, a Dorset-based records management business for £0.4m in cash.
 The provisional customer relationships acquired were £0.4m.

 In July 2017, the Group also acquired the shredding activities of Banner group for a cash consideration of £0.3m.
-The provisional customer relationships acquired were £0.3m.Banner Shredding Activities.
+The provisional customer relationships acquired were £0.3m.

 Baxter Confidential of Hampshire was acquired in August 2017 for a cash consideration of £1.4m.
 Cash of £0.1m was acquired as part of the net assets and the provisional customer relationships acquired were £0.6m and goodwill £1.0m.

 The Group then acquired Lombard Recycling Limited and Datashred Limited (together Lombard) for a cash consideration of £2.4m.
 The provisional customer relationships acquired were £1.1m and goodwill for £1.3m.

 In January 2018, Restore plc started the year with the purchase of Scanning Direct of Yorkshire and Papershrink of Peterborough.

 May 2018 saw the acquisition of TNT Business Solutions, the Records Management arm of TNT UK Limited.

 ORS Ltd, a Southampton-based scanning bureau was next to be acquired, and in August 2018, the Group acquired Spinnaker Waste Management Limited, a Portsmouth-based Waste Electrical and Electronic Equipment (WEEE) and electronic waste recycling for £0.5m.

 Function Business Location Ltd, a London-based removal business, was also acquired in 2018, and the start of October saw Safe-Shred UK Ltd acquired.
 The technology company Green Magnet Ltd was acquired at the end of October 2018.
 October 2018 also saw the acquisition of scanning business Document Capture co Ltd.